 Yes, there is an onsite restaurant.

-Gheluvelt Park has not told us if they are fully pushchair friendly.
+No, Gheluvelt Park have stated they are not pushchair friendly.

 Gheluvelt Park has not told us if they are dog friendly.